vini-cc/Sensor_Fusion_Nanodegree/2D_Feature_Tracking/README.md

 - ORB
 - SIFT

-Same as in Keypoint Detection (1.1), there's a switch statement where it's possible to choose which descriptor will be used.
+Same as in Keypoint Detection (*1.2), there's a switch statement where it's possible to choose which descriptor will be used directly in runtime.

   *1.5 Descriptor Matching